mn3mnn/Encryption-GUI/README.md

 # Text Encryption & Decryption GUI App

-This is a simple GUI app to encrypt and decrypt text using tkinter library.
+### A simple GUI app to encrypt and decrypt text using tkinter library.

 **Screenshots:**